Exclusive: Tesla's battery maker suspends cobalt supplier amid sanctions concern

 "Panasonic has chosen to suspend its relationship with its Canadian supplier," a spokeswoman said, without naming the supplier.
 She added that Panasonic had used cobalt from the Canadian supplier for batteries used in the Tesla Model S and Model X, but only after February this year.

-"Panasonic has sought guidance from the U.S. Treasury Department's Office of Foreign Assets Controls (OFAC) regarding its interpretation of the scope of the U.S. ban on Cuban-origin imports," she said.
+"Panasonic has sought guidance from the U.S. Treasury Department's Office of Foreign Assets Control (OFAC) regarding its interpretation of the scope of the U.S. ban on Cuban-origin imports," she said.

+A U.S. Treasury official, who asked not to be named, said Treasury does not discuss investigations and could not confirm whether one existed.

-The United States imposed sanctions on Cuba after Fidel Castro nationalized swathes of American assets more than 50 years ago.
+The United States imposed sanctions on Cuba after Fidel Castro nationalised swathes of American assets more than 50 years ago.

 Tesla, when asked for comment by Reuters, did not address questions about whether its batteries contained Cuban cobalt or whether that could potentially put the company in breach of sanctions.